chrlapx/mrcnn_on_baby/README.md

 # mrcnn_on_baby
-train / val dataset \n
+train / val dataset

-main python file \n
-test images (that are mistakes or not) \n the hyperparameters you used (bonus points if you tried several) \n log obtained during training showing the last epoch's losses (bbox loss, train loss...) \n graph of the losses for each epoch \n smart human-generated comments on the results and the process \n get a matrix of confusion to detect potential biases\n
+main python file mrcnn(2)_(1) (1).ipybn as main file test images (that are mistakes or not) dossier images the hyperparameters you used (bonus points if you tried several) all in the main file log obtained during training showing the last epoch's losses (bbox loss, train loss...) in the main file graph of the losses for each epoch in the main file smart human-generated comments on the results and the process get a matrix of confusion to detect potential biases in the main file